 Weld by Camera

 One of the biggest challenges faced by welders is needing to weld in a location where there is no direct line-of-sight to the material that needs to be welded.
 This situation is frequently in the context of a repair to an existing weld that has failed.
 The traditional approach to this problem is to use a mirror to “blind weld”.
-Now, with cameras like the V2014-Z and WeldWatch software used in conjunction with high resolution goggles – it is possible to replace the “weld-by-mirror” with “weld-by camera”.
+Now, with cameras like our Zoom camera and WeldWatch software used in conjunction with high resolution goggles – it is possible to replace the “weld-by-mirror” with “weld-by camera”.